bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-**WARNING**: since 2015, and for security reasons, **the image should be located on the same domain as the HTML page that contains the link** (using a relative URL works well, for example, but linking a page on another domain will not work - it will keep its original name).
+<b>WARNING</b>: since 2015, and for security reasons, <b>the image should be located on the same domain as the HTML page that contains the link</b> (using a relative URL works well, for example, but linking a page on another domain will not work - it will keep its original name).

 #### Interesting applications: serverless download